our digital manufacturing ecosystem

 “Quoting can be a black box—you never know when you’ll hear back.”

-“When I’m prototyping designs, I look at how quick I can get a quote,” Preston says.
+“When I’m prototyping designs, I look at how quick I can get a quote,” Lim Innovations R&D Manager Preston Fung said.
 “For an engineer in development, we don’t want to spend too much time trying to source parts.
 A lot of shops don’t have a system in place for quoting, so I’d have to get a hold of their manager.
 Sometimes it can take up to a week just to get some numbers back and before you know it you’ve just lost three weeks in development.
 Quoting can be a black box—you never know when you’ll hear back.”

-Lim Innovations first partnered with Fictiv back in 2014 for quick-turn selective laser sintering parts (SLS) for their first generation product and then later for Fictiv’s 3-day CNC machining services.
-Preston was able to learn about Fictiv through a colleague when he joined the team at Lim Innovations and quickly discovered how easy it was to use the platform.
+Lim Innovations first partnered with Fictiv back in 2014 for quick-turn selective laser sintering parts (SLS) for their first generation product and then later for Fictiv’s three-day CNC machining services.
+Fung was able to learn about Fictiv through a colleague when he joined the team at Lim Innovations and quickly discovered how easy it was to use the platform.

-“I love the web portal — it’s quick, simple, and easy-to-use,” says Preston.
+“I love the web portal — it’s quick, simple, and easy-to-use,” said Fung.
 “You just upload your parts and get pricing in a matter of minutes.
 The instant feedback is a great way to check my work and then make any necessary revisions to improve the design or lower the cost.”

-Most recently, Preston has leveraged Fictiv’s platform for production-grade urethane cast parts for Lim Innovations’ second-generation product, the Infinite Socket TT.
+Most recently, Fung has leveraged Fictiv’s platform for production-grade urethane cast parts for Lim Innovations’ second-generation product, the Infinite Socket TT.